 - It is recommended to take a small portion as your first helping, so you're able to accept a second helping.

 - The Dutch tend to avoid wasting food.
 Thus, many appreciate it when their guests finish everything on their plate.

 - Bills are usually split equally between couples as it can become awkward to specify who ate what.
 However, in groups, people usually pay for what they ordered.

-- When visiting a host, it is appropriate to bring chocolates, flowers, a pot plant or a book as gifts.
+- When visiting a host, it is appropriate to bring chocolates, flowers or a book as gifts.